Click on the link to go to the desired section:

 If an advertisement or mass communication is planned for your study, please contact Ms. Jenny Owen in the Massey Cancer Center's Public Relations and Communications Office prior to submission to the IRB at: firstname.lastname@example.org.

 Please plan to allow at least two weeks for review and approval of an advertisement or mass communication.

 The items to be reviewed would include items such as the following:

 All research projects that involve human subjects require IRB approval.
 The IRB submission requirements, submission guidelines and necessary forms can be accessed here.

-If the project involves HIPAA protected data, a HIPAA waiver will be required.
-More information about HIPPA.
+If the project involves HIPAA protected data, a HIPAA authorization will be required.
+More information about HIPAA.